phetsims/graphing-quadratics/doc/implementation-notes.md

 * axis of symmetry - line that intersects the vertex
 * constant term - the term _c_ of _y_ = _ax_<sup>2</sup> + _bx_ + _c_
-* curve - generalization of a line, whose curvature need not be zero
+* curve - generalization of a line, whose curvature need not be zero (geometric definition)
 * directrix - a fixed line used in describing a curve or surface
 * focus - a point on the interior of a parabola, used in the formal definition of the curve
 * line - a straight curve (geometric definition)